 When pursuing a compensation claim with our company, the specialist solicitor will work hard to ensure you receive the maximum amount of compensation you deserve for the injury experienced.
 The solicitor will consider whether or not your loved ones are also entitled to a degree of compensation as part of the claim.
 For instance, if during your recovery and treatment the loved ones may need to care for you and help you get about; even if this is done for free they could be compensated for the time spent caring for you.

-If you would like an idea of the amount your claim may be worth, it is recommended that you utilise our industry-leading compensation calculator tool.
+If you would like an idea of the amount your claim may be worth, it is recommended that you utilize our industry-leading compensation calculator tool.
 Alternatively, you can contact us at 0808 164 9153 to discuss your experience and we can assist you in taking the next steps regarding pursuing a compensation claim.

 What Are The Causes Of Construction Site Injuries?